xsa/config-files/README.md

 ## List of Owned Devices

-*Note: I may not necessarily own all of these devices today.
+*Note: I may not necessarily own all of these devices today anymore.
 Most of them were running [OpenBSD](https://www.openbsd.org).*

 ### Daily Hacking Machines
 - Apple iMac G4 15"